 In line G keys

 A keywork layout in which the G keys are not set forward, as above, but are ‘in line’ with surrounding keys.
-Popular in France, in line configuration is considered by some to be more conducive to good hand position.
+Particularly popular in France, in line configuration is considered by some to be more conducive to good hand position.

 Open and Closed Hole

 There are two common forms of key style – open and closed hole.
 Open hole flutes have holes in the middle of some keys – shaped like a polo mint.
-This allows increased air circulation when they key is open but the player must be careful to completely cover the hole when pressing the key.
+The holes consequentially allow increased air circulation when they key is open but the player must be careful to completely cover the hole when pressing the key.
 Many players for artistic and aesthetic reasons prefer open hole flutes.
 They also allow the use of some contemporary playing techniques.
 Closed hole flutes have solid keys and offset G lay out.

 The standard concert flute has a three-octave range, starting on middle C. The ‘B foot joint’ extends the instrument a semi-tone lower to B, as required by some repertoire.
 It may also affect the tone and resonance of the instrument.